Oklahoma gets past Northwestern 76-69 in OT

 #ReadLocal

+"I think we should be winning these games.
+I don't think there's any reason we shouldn't be 11-1, but we're 8-4."

+The Wildcats lost their two first Big Ten games, dropping 2-point decisions at Indiana and to No. 5 Michigan earlier this month.

-Northwestern was hindered by sour free-throw shooting, connecting on only 34.8 percent of its shots (8 for 23) from the line,
+In this one, Northwestern was hindered by sour free-throw shooting, connecting on only 34.8 percent of its shots (8 for 23) from the line.

 Neither team could sustain great shooting from the floor in a tightly played contest.
 Oklahoma shot 42.7 percent and Northwestern shot 42.4 percent.